ajibolagenius/rant/README.md

 - **Responsive Design**: Fully responsive UI for desktop, tablet, and mobile devices.
 - **Interactive Particles**: Engaging particle background for a dynamic experience.
 - **Enhanced Animations**: Smooth transitions and animations for an improved user experience.

+## User Flow

+1. **Browsing Rants**: When you first visit Rant, you'll see a feed of anonymous rants from other users.
+Scroll down to explore more content - the app will automatically load more rants as you reach the bottom.

+2. **Creating a Rant**: To share your thoughts:
+   - Click on the "Create Rant" button
+   - Type your message in the text area
+   - Select a mood that matches your rant
+   - Submit your rant to share it anonymously

+3. **Interacting with Rants**: You can interact with other users' rants by:
+   - Liking rants that resonate with you
+   - Filtering rants by mood to find content that matches your interests

+4. **Real-time Experience**: All interactions happen in real-time - when someone posts a new rant, it appears in everyone's feed immediately without requiring a page refresh.

 ## Technologies Used